dschil138/GPT-Complete/README.md

     - *IE:  `CMD-Enter` would send prompt to DaVinci, `CMD-Shift-Enter` would send prompt to Curie*

 - Add option to prepend a string to any text that is sent to the model.

+- Be able to run the program as a menu bar item, not as a python script.
+Ideally one that can be installed as a daemon to run at startup